 It was raining the other day so Santana and I didn’t leave the house.
 I’m not sure if it’s possible for toddlers to get cabin fever but I’m pretty sure Santana had it!
 I usually like to take him to a play yard so that he can wear his self out.
 However I knew that we could both use a play date.
 As a stay at home mom I love the many benefits of play dates.
+Before we decided to put Santana into daycare a couple of days out of the week it was the only way he would get interaction with other kids.

 PLAY DATES TEACH INTERACTION